top of page

 My memories are: I’m sitting at a small table.
 Laid out before me is a large sheet of paper and some pastel chalks.
 They feel soft and cool to the touch and there are oh so many colors!
 Mostly I think I enjoyed what every child would enjoy with pastels.
 The mess.
 Color on my hands.
 Color on my clothes.
 Those first markings that are just free to slide across this large piece of blank paper.
 I’ve never felt so engaged and so important like every line I make on that paper is something that matters.
 It’s me on that paper.
 The actual free me.

 In some ways I feel I have come full circle with my art.
-I learned all the techniques.
 Now, when I create these abstracts, I’m back there with that inner child.
 It’s intuitive and it’s me on that canvas.

 bottom of page